Release notes for the installation and update of Univention Corporate Server (UCS) 5.2-1#

 Release highlights#

-With Univention Corporate Server 5.2-0, the second minor release for Univention Corporate Server (UCS) is available.
+With Univention Corporate Server 5.2-1, the first patch level release for Univention Corporate Server 5.2 is available.
 It provides several feature improvements and extensions, properties, as well as, bug fixes.
 Here is an overview of the most important changes:

 Notes about the update#